pad4286/youtube-trending-dashboard/README.md

-YouTube is one of the largest content platforms, and trending videos can provide insights into:
-Popular categories by country
-View, like, and comment trends
-Channel performance
-Country-wise trending behavior
-This project processes YouTube trending video datasets, cleans the data, and generates visual insights and dashboards
+This project processes YouTube trending video datasets, cleans the data, and generates visual insights and dashboards.

 📊 Features
 Clean and preprocess raw YouTube datasets